ToluAkin/SQL-Library-Manager/README.md

 # Treehouse-FSJS-8
-SQL Library Manager using JavaScript, Node.js, Express, Pug, SQLite and the SQL ORM Sequelize<br>
+SQL Library Manager using JavaScript, Node.js, Express, Pug, SQLite and the SQL ORM Sequelize.<br>
+This is a web application that will include pages to list, add, update, and delete books. <br>

 This app runs on a node version less than v13
 - Run `npm install` to run the app dependencies